Cyace84/tip4/docs/usage/findingNftByIndexes.md

 <span :class="EIPdis"  >

-The code sample below is utilized to deploy the base collection contract using `everscale-inpage-provider` tool.
+The code sample below is utilized to perform the mentioned operations using `everscale-inpage-provider` tool.

 add the following lines of code to the [previously written script](./mintingNft.md#step-2-write-minting-script) on deploying the base collection contract section.